Psychology

 Can enroll if Level is Undergraduate

-PSYC 473 Clinical Neuropsychology 3 Credit Hours
+PSYC 473 Clinical Neuropsychology 4 Credit Hours

 This course is an in-depth examination of the field of clinical neuropsychology including a review of brain anatomy and physiology, theories of neural organization, and disorders of the nervous system.
 In addition, students will learn techniques utilized in neuropsychological assessment.
 (Prerequisite may be waived for students with Natural Science background.)
-(YR).
+(OC).

 Prerequisite(s): PSYC 370

-PSYC 474 Animal Learning and Cognition 3 Credit Hours
+PSYC 474 Animal Learning and Cognition 4 Credit Hours

 Animal Intelligence involves the study of human and non-human animal behavior and cognition in an evolutionary and comparative framework.
 As an introduction to human and non-human animal cognition and though processes this course will examine topics such as problem-solving, spatial cognition, categorization, memory, number concepts, tool-use and tool-production, insight, imitation, social cognition, self-recognition and language(-like) behavior.
 In addition to discussing basic experimental findings about cognition in animals, an emphasis is placed on the logic and evidence used to justify theoretical conclusions.
 The course requires reading and critiquing original journal articles in addition to textbook chapters for foundational concepts.